 - Optional pineapple wedges for garnish

-- Rub rim of martini glass with water or lime wedge.
-Dip in sugar to coat rim of glass.
+- Rub rim of a martini glass with water or lime wedge.
+Dip in sugar on a small plate to coat rim of glass.

-- Pour Hpnotiq, Malibu and lime juice in a shaker with ice.
-Shake vigorously and strain into martini glass.
-Garnish with pineapple wedge.
+- Pour Hpnotiq, coconut rum and lime juice in a shaker with ice.
+Cover and shake vigorously.
+Strain into rimmed martini glass.